mopidy/mopidy/docs/ext/local.rst

 Generating a tag cache
 ----------------------

-The program :command:`mopidy-scan` will scan the path set in the :confval:`local/media_dir` config value for any media files and build a MPD compatible ``tag_cache``.
+The program :command:`mopidy scan` will scan the path set in the :confval:`local/media_dir` config value for any media files and build a MPD compatible ``tag_cache``.